 Age related hearing loss is often ignored and left untreated because people view hearing loss as a simple side effect of aging.
 However, for those who suffer from it, treatment should never be put off!
-More and more studies continuously show that untreated hearing loss has damaging effects on one’s physical and emotional health.
-The sooner a person’s hearing loss is addressed and treated, the better for their long-term health.
+More and more studies show that untreated hearing loss has damaging effects on one’s physical and emotional health.
+The sooner a person’s hearing loss is addressed and treated the less long term consequences it will create.

 Most of the damaging effects of hearing loss can be easily treated by an audiologist.
 However, the worse the hearing loss becomes, the less preventable and reversible the health effects are.